Area-53-Robotics/53E-Notebook-Over-Under-2023-2024/entries/tournament-dulaney-royal-rumble/entry.typ

     awp: false,
     notes: [
       We played on the defensive side of the field, with our alliance partner 929S.
-      They had a good shooting mech so we were able to just score.
+      They had a good shooting mechanism so we were able to just score.
 Our wedges worked great and we were able to score a lot of triballs.

       We went for a hang, but we ran out of time.